Hiimus/arca_bookstore/README.md

   <img src="readme/images/blog-page.JPG">
 </details>

 Only superusers/admin can add blog posts.
-However, registered users can comment these blogs posts.
+However, registered users can comment on these blog posts.
 By clicking on a post, the user can read all its content and comment.

 ### Help Pages

-The site have three help pages; FAQ, Contact and Policies.
+The site has three help pages; FAQ, Contact and Policies.
 All these pages can be accessed from the navbar.

 - The FAQ page displays questions with answers, organised in their category.
 If the user wishes to ask a question, the user can click on the email link below the header (this link only opens a gmail page).